thallysrc/cheatActivated/README.md

 ## Motivation

-I'm doing this to be an easter egg in my blog
+I'm doing this to be an easter egg in my blog and that could be used for everyone